aurbano/photojshop/README.md

 > A JavaScript photo editing library packaged in a simple [jQuery plugin](http://plugins.jquery.com/photojshop/)

 PhotoJShop is a JavaScript library for **photo editing** using the canvas, aiming to reproduce most usual filters.
-A demo of its capabilities can be seen in [Nuophoto](https://github.com/aurbano/nuophoto), a project that uses this library for all the editing *(Not really yet, it's still using the old version)*
+A demo of its capabilities can be seen in [Nuophoto](https://github.com/aurbano/nuophoto), a project that uses this library for all the editing *(Although an older version)*

 The idea is to provide a simple library to developers that will allow quick integration of photo filters to their website.